dotflow-io/dotflow/docs/nav/getting-started.md

 ```

 ### 4 - DotFlow Class
 Instantiate the DotFlow class in a `workflow` variable to be used in the following steps.
+[More details](https://fernandocelmer.github.io/dotflow/nav/reference/dotflow-class/).

 ```python
 workflow = DotFlow()